realyusufismail/realyusufismail/README.md

 </p>

 ## About Me
-👋 Hi, I’m Yusuf!
 I am a passionate software developer with over five years of experience in Java, Kotlin, and TypeScript.
 I have a strong foundation in creating innovative solutions, ranging from Minecraft mods with over 130,000 downloads to collaborative projects like Discord bots and web applications.

 Currently, I am pursuing a Software Engineering Degree Apprenticeship, eager to apply my skills in a professional setting.
 My journey began during COVID when I took the initiative to learn coding, and it has evolved into a fulfilling career focused on technology.